 - Successfully complete an approved quantitative reasoning course

-- Pass a CLEP examination in mathematics (see Prior Learning Assessment Office for details)
+- Pass a CLEP examination in mathematics (see Office of Prior Learning Assessment) for details)

 - Students whose majors require a specific mathematics course should consult their major advisor or a Student Success Advisor for guidance in selecting a course in this area.